KD5FMU/Sayip-shutdown-reboot-2026/README.md

 *B1 = Shutdown System (a.k.a.
 Halt)
 *B3 = Reboot System

-⚠️⚠️⚠️ Be aware that if you shutdown your system you will have to physically power cycle the power line to it to get it to start again.⚠️⚠️⚠️
+⚠️⚠️⚠️ Be aware that if your node is a Raspberry Pi then when you shutdown your system you will have to physically power cycle the power line to it to get it to start again.⚠️⚠️⚠️

 Use this installer file
 ```